MS Degree or Certificate Program in Periodontics

 |Length of Program||3 years|

-The Postdoctoral Periodontics Program is a full-time, clinically focused program designed to prepare licensed dentists to practice the specialty of periodontics in private practice or in a research setting.
-The program includes courses in the theory and practice of periodontics and implantology, along with the basic biological and related medical sciences.
+The Postdoctoral Periodontics Program is a full-time, clinically focused program designed to prepare licensed dentists to practice the specialty of Periodontics in private practice or in an academic setting.
+The program includes courses in the theory and practice of Periodontics and Implantology, along with the basic biological and related medical sciences.
 Students also have the opportunity to assist in clinical instruction in the predoctoral dental program.

 Two parallel tracks are available: